beautyjoy/beautyjoy.github.io/README.md

 # Getting Started

-bjc.berkeley.edu built using [Jekyll][], a tool which builds static sities, mostly by compiling Markdown and some special formatting into HTML.
+bjc.berkeley.edu is built using [Jekyll][], a tool which builds static sities, mostly by compiling Markdown and some special formatting into HTML.
 Check out Jekyll's site for some good guides.

 [Jekyll]: http://jekyllrb.com